efrecon/docker-rebase/README.md

 ```

 should this time show the content of the image, as rebasing the image on top of
-`busybox:latest` has brung in the `sh` shell and the busybox implementation of
+`busybox:latest` has brought in the `sh` shell and the busybox implementation of
 `ls`.
 You should see content similar to the following, mixing the content that
 comes from the original `portainer/portainer-ce:2.5.0` but also the content of
 `busybox:latest`.